benthamite/mullvad/readme.md

 To connect without a time limit, just press `RET` without entering or selecting a value.

+By default, `mullvad` emits a message every time it connects to a server or disconnects from one.
+If you would like to inhibit these messages, you san set `mullvad-silent` to `t`.

 ## Usage

 `M-x mullvad` provides a point of entry to the relevant commands: